 - Motivate, lead, and manage a diverse workforce

-- Recruit and hire top talent using industry best practices
+- Recruit, select, and hire top talent using industry best practices

-- Develop and implement compensation systems to reward employee performance
+- Develop and implement strategic compensation systems and a total rewards strategy

-- Create and facilitate training and development programs to optimize performance
+- Create and conduct training and development programs

 MGMT 452 Organizational Behavior